 NOTE 1: A URI reference (even a relative reference) might contain information that represents unwanted information disclosure, particularly in cases where a tool is analyzing files stored on a physical file system.
 For example, a file path might contain the account name of a developer.

-The URI SHALL specify the location of the file at the time the analysis was performed.
+The URI SHALL specify the location of the artifact at the time the analysis was performed.

 Two URI references SHALL be considered equivalent if their normalized forms are the same, as described in [RFC3986].